SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical2.rst

 The *cat* command aggregates the input files for H3K27ac and H3K4me3 and pipes them (using the *|* operator) to a sort function which sorts by chromosome (k1,1) and first genomic corrdinate (k2,2n).
 The result is stored in a specified output bed file (using the *>* operator).

-3. Merge overlapping histone peaks using *bedtools merge* and intersect those regions with HINT-BCs footprint calls using *bedtools intersect*:
+3. Merge overlapping histone peaks using *bedtools merge* and intersect the merged regions with HINT-BCs footprint calls using *bedtools intersect*:
 ::

 	bedtools merge -i B_vs_CD4_H3K27ac_H3K4me3_B_sorted.bed | bedtools intersect -a stdin -b ../../../session2/step2/input/Footprints/B.bed > Footprints_B_vs_CD4_H3K27ac_H3K4me3_B.bed